Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 ### Strategy Plane

 The website is designed for those who love baking, and who are interested in baking.
 People who have been baking might want to share their knowledge with other people as it gives them great feeling and motivation, so by following very simple registration steps, they can create an account and post their recipes in a well-structured format.
 People who have less experience in baking and would just like to see recipes, they can do it simply by visiting the website where all the recipes are shown by posted date, or they can see them by category &#40;e.g bread, cake, biscuit&#41; on different pages.
 There is a search function on the website so they can search for specific recipes by a keyword&#40;s&#41;.
 To see recipes, users do not need to register so it is hassle-free.
-There is a *shop* page that has some baking items in an affiliate style so in case users would like to purchase something, they can do it by clicking the link and it leads users to the website of the sellers.
+There is a *shop* page that has some baking items in an affiliate style so in case users would like to purchase something, they can do it by clicking the link and it leads users to the sellers website.
 The design of the website is meaningful and simple so that the purpose of the website is very clear for first-time users, and they can easily adapt to the website.
 This also applies to all the functions to create, post, edit and delete recipes for regular users.
 The owner’s main goal is to provide a baking recipe platform that is easy to use whether they are first-time or returning users, and this is the key to grow the community for further business opportunities.
-To achieve this, the website is designed and created by user first concept.
+To achieve this, the website is designed and created by users first concept.

 All the functions on the tables below are minimum requirements on the website to achieve the current user's and owner's goals. &#40;On a scale of 1 &#91;least&#93; - 5 &#91;most&#93;&#41;